honestly29/Yr1-Computing-Project/README.md

 26/03/24 - Should I put fontSize inside a constructor function or make a new one?
 At the moment, fontSize is a seperate slider for each tool, I should make it a global variable.

+28/03/24 - Made a global font size slider

+22/04/24 - Made the bottom bar 'sticky' to stop it being covered by the canavas when adjusting the screen size

+30/04/24 - Started Load Image feature

+02/05/24 - Load Image works however, it is not dynamic.
+Created blurTool.
+Want to add border